 - Instead, you should ask questions about things that people encountered lately, such as “what’s a good movie that you watched lately?”

-- Doing this makes these questions easier and more fun to answer, while also making the conversation feel more natural.
+- Doing this makes your questions easier and more fun to answer, while also making the conversation feel more natural.